Byron Georgantopoulos

 The complexity of LaTeX files and the diversity of environments that different writers use had to be reduced before feeding the next module.
 We undertook some automatic deletions and alterations so as the files could be more easily and quickly converted to HTML.

-From LaTeX to HTML
+files to HTML format

 latex2html -info 0 -nolatex -no <LaTeX>